R2I - Deciding on What to Take

 • Electrical appliances: Liquidation values for such items are really low in the US but to function in India they require a voltage converter.
 Some appliances require bulky and expensive converters rated over 300W and designed for continuous use.

-• Electronic items: Except for amplifiers and sub-woofers that require high power, most electronic items only require a 50W-100W converters – buying a 100W or 200W continuous rated compact converter with an extension cord might suffice to hook up 110V electronics for a particular room.
+• Electronic items: Except for amplifiers and sub-woofers that require high power, most electronic items only require 50W-100W converters – buying a 100W or 200W continuous rated compact converter with an extension cord might suffice to hook up 110V electronics for a particular room.
 LCD TV’s are special in that they require both a voltage converter and a signal converter.
-Even so, for the avid viewer it is more economical to ship the high-end used LCD TV and use it with the converters in India.
+Even so, for the avid viewer, it can be more economical to ship the high-end LCD TV and use it with the converters in India.

-We started liquidating things six months before our planned move.
-Below is a representative list of what and how we liquidated and the reasoning behind doing them:
+We started liquidating things six months before our May 2010 move.
+Below is a representative list of what we liquidated and the rough values realized:

 Related Posts: